hmajid2301/stegappasaurus/.github/CONTRIBUTING.md

 ## Code style

 If you're editing an existing file, code style should be consistent with the rest of the code in the file.
+Using the Air BnB JS style guide, [Style Guide](https://github.com/airbnb/javascript).
+Run eslint to check the code style.

+##  Workflow

+We use the squash rebase workflow, [Workflow](https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/)

 ## Licensing